PDXNode/pdxnode/lightning-talk-template.md

+# Lightening Talk Template

-# The title of the lightning talk
+## The title of the lightning talk

 A short description of the talk.
+What is it about?
 Is it about a module?
 Include a relevant link to the module.
 If it's a short demo; link to the relevant code on github or bitbucket.

 Your aim is to get your audience interested in the topic, while being brief.
 Shoot for 1-3 sentences